t3liph0n3/jekyll-now/_posts/2019-09-07-Game-Design_plan.md

 I sketched out the decisions of the 3 character dynamic.
 There are 5 states before a decision:

-1. Fox and Grain on one side, _Hen_ on other.
+1. Fox and Grain on one side, **Hen** on other. (returned alone)
 2. _Hen_ and Grain on one side, Fox on other.
 3. _Hen_ and Fox on start side, Grain on other.
-4. Hen on start side, **Fox** and Grain on other.
+4. Hen on start side, **Fox** and Grain on other. (returned alone)
 5. Hen and _Grain_ on start side, Fox on other. (what is special because you make a step in the wrong direction to get to it)

+You could make the design more complex if you allowed the player to go both direction alone.
+But, I decided that you must always leave the first location with somebody.

-So from the map I can now plan for the lables, jumps and decisions the player will have.
+From the map and 5 states, I can now plan for the lables, jumps and decisions the player will have.
 It also gives an opportunity to split the game into phases, or add another mechanic into the mix, to get the required story.

-With this, I can now make up sticky notes, or have documents to flesh out theparts of the story, and see the relationship between the steps.

 > Similarly,

-> for Idea 1 you can make a timeline,
+> for Idea 1 you can make a timeline, or decision tree

-> with the 3 character columns, then map the story branches,
+> with the 4 character columns, then map the story branches,

 > or for Idea 2, you could use a flow chart and state tables

 > to map the conditions and steps to set them up.

-I have expanded upon the [Friends for Life idea](https://t3liph0n3.github.io/Game-Design_idea-How's_Old_Mate/) in another blog post.
+I have expanded upon the [Idea 1](https://t3liph0n3.github.io/Game-Design_idea-How's_Old_Mate/) in another blog post (called "How's Old Mate").

-### Next ... ###
+### Next flesh out the story... ###

+With the map and list of states/scenes, I can now make up sticky notes, or have documents to flesh out theparts of the story, and see the relationship between the steps.

-Armed with a sticky note or document for each step of the story, and knowing where it relates in the whole scheme of things.
+Armed with a suitable writing method for each step of the story, and knowing where it relates in the whole scheme of things.
 You can now write a draft of the text for each section.

 There are many ways to flesh out the story now.
 * You could start with a one sentence section summary, then repeat expanding on the summary until you get a good chunky story.